drpnd/aos/README.md

 and cannot be used by the kernel.
 In this checkpoint, we load the memory map using a BIOS call, INT 15h, that tells the kernel's memory manager where to be used.

+## Checkpoint 9
+Now we have got into the 64-bit long mode kernel in C.
+As the first step of the kernel, we configure the global descriptor table (GDT) and interrupt descriptor table (IDT).
+GDT was already once configured just before entering 32 bit mode, but they are temporary ones and they did not support ring protection of CPUs.
+In this checkpoint, we prepare four sets of GDT entries for ring 0 to 3.